-Explore four stunning Southeast Asian countries in one epic group trip!
-Discover the delights of Thailand, Laos, Cambodia and Vietnam and enjoy a host of unique cultural experiences and adventure activities.
+Explore 4 stunning Southeast Asian countries in one epic group trip!
+Discover the delights of Thailand, Laos, Cambodia and Vietnam over 31 or 33 days and enjoy a host of unique cultural experiences and adventure activities.
 Meet elephants in Thailand, party in Laos, cruise Ha Long Bay in Vietnam and enjoy blissful beach time in Cambodia.
-Perfect if you're travelling on a budget, this incredible 31 day trip ticks all the boxes, and will surely make you fall in love with beautiful Southeast Asia!
+Perfect if you’re travelling on a budget, this incredible trip will make you fall head over heels in love with Asia!

-- Meet elephants at a sanctuary in Thailand!
+- Feed and bathe elephants at an ethical sanctuary in Thailand

 - Discover the splendour of Angkor Wat at sunrise

 - Explore the lantern-lit streets of historic Hoi An

 - Swim with bioluminescent plankton off the shores of the paradise island of Koh Rong Samloem

 Enjoy classic backpacker experiences on this shoestring adventure around Southeast Asia!
 See stunning sights, meet exciting new people and fall in love with this incredible part of the world.

 Day 1: Bangkok, Thailand.
 Arrive in Bangkok and spend the day easing into Southeast Asian life.
 Meet your guide and group this evening and then hop on the sleeper train to Chiang Mai!

 Please note, as the welcome meeting for the trip is at 5pm, after which you will leave for Chiang Mai, we recommend that you arrive into Bangkok at 1pm at the latest.
 If you would like to arrive a day early, and also have a extra night included at the end of the trip, please select the ‘Southeast Asia Adventure (with pre/post nights)' option when booking the trip.